A Way Abroad Logo

 Cut in half by the Han River, the city is split in two: the beach side and the city side.
 Most expats choose to live on the beach side, filling their days with great views, a tranquil pace of life, and everything you need usually within walking distance.
 Cross the river and you're back in any Vietnamese city life, just with a bit less traffic than Ho Chi Minh City or Hanoi.

-Although Da Nang has my heart, you can't go wrong living anywhere in Vietnam.
+Although Da Nang has my heart, you can't go wrong living in any of these best cities in Vietnam.
 But if you prefer a laid back lifestyle, affordable places to live, and great beaches just steps away from your home, Da Nang might just be your perfect fit, too.

 If you'd like to live in Vietnam for at least a few years, the most straight forward way to snag a visa is through work.
 Many expats in Vietnam are there working as an English teacher and get a sponsored visa that way.